a balloon carrying a smartphone.

 A screenshot of an open Chrome tab of this blog post in inspection mode

-1. Click on the hamburger menu.
+1. Click on the three-dot icon.

 A screenshot of the previous inspection mode highlighting the hamburger menu button